Ground and Airborne Terminals

 Laser satellite communication technologies are the next revolution in communications, complementing existing technologies and bringing unprecedented transmission rates, data security and resilience, to meet the requirements of businesses and institutions in the decades to come.

 Airbus: driving development

 Airbus Group is responding to this challenge, based on system level heritage aggregated in over more than two decades.
 The European Data Relay Service (EDRS) by Airbus was the first operational and fully functional service that uses Laser terminals in orbit for data transfer.
 Within the Airbus, the domain of Laser communications is managed through the Optical Communications Unified Roadmap.

-Airbus DS NL is part of this roadmap and is well-positioned to develop solutions for laser communication between ground-space and air-space.
+Airbus Netherlands is part of this roadmap and is well-positioned to develop solutions for laser communication between ground-space and air-space.
 Our focus is on developing cost effective Optical Ground Stations and Airborne Terminals for any customer in the international market, capitalizing on our 100% successful, high-tech heritage spanning over 50 years in the international space industry.

 With this portfolio, we are complimentary to other Airbus divisions and our colleagues at TESAT who are all set to make Airbus’ ambition reality.

 Meet the growing demands for:

 - Capacity – Laser technology is vastly superior to RF technology in providing a huge leap in capacity